House of Burgesses

-The House of Burgesses (/ˈbɜr.dʒə.sᵻz/) was the lower house of the Virginia General Assembly from 1619 to 1776.
+The House of Burgesses (/ˈbɜrdʒəsɪz/) was the lower house of the Virginia General Assembly from 1619 to 1776.
 It existed during the colonial history of the United States in the Colony of Virginia in what was then British America.
 From 1642 to 1776, the House of Burgesses was an important feature of Virginian politics, alongside the Crown-appointed colonial governor and the Virginia Governor's Council, the upper house of the General Assembly.

 When Virginia declared its independence from the Kingdom of Great Britain during the Fifth Virginia Convention in 1776 and became the independent Commonwealth of Virginia, the House of Burgesses was transformed into the House of Delegates, which continues to serve as the lower house of the General Assembly.

 Title

 Burgess originally referred to a freeman of a borough, a self-governing town or settlement in England.